yoko-vicky/Blog-App/README.md

 ## About the Project

 This project is based on the [Odin Project Blog App](https://www.theodinproject.com/courses/ruby-on-rails/lessons/ruby-on-rails-ruby-on-rails).
-In this project, we create a blog application with Ruby on Rails follwing the [Jumpstart Lab’s Blogger Tutorial](http://tutorials.jumpstartlab.com/projects/blogger.html).
+In this project, we create a blog application with Ruby on Rails following the [Jumpstart Lab’s Blogger Tutorial](http://tutorials.jumpstartlab.com/projects/blogger.html).

 In this project we learned the basics of Ruby on Rails including below: